open-s4c/open-s4c.github.io/vatomic/README.md

-# VSync atomics - formally-verified atomic operations library
+# vatomic - formally-verified atomic operations library

 vatomic is a header library of *atomics operations*, supporting mainstream
 architectures: ARMv7, ARMv8 (AArch32 and AArch64), RISC-V, and x86_64.
 The